Delight (Baekhyun EP)

 Delight is the second extended play by South Korean singer Baekhyun.
-It was released on May 25, 2020, by SM Entertainment, and features seven tracks, including the lead single, "Candy".
-The album is available in four versions: Cinnamon, Honey, Mint, and Chemistry, which was released on June 29.
+It was released on May 25, 2020, by SM Entertainment, and contains seven tracks, including the lead single, "Candy".
+The EP is available in four versions: Cinnamon, Honey, Mint, and Chemistry, which was released on June 29.

 The album sold over 1,000,000 copies, making it the first album by a South Korean soloist to do so in 19 years, and one of the best-selling albums in South Korea.

 Background and release

 Baekhyun debuted as a solo artist in July 2019, with City Lights, which was commercially successful and sold over half-a-million copies in 2019.
 On April 22, 2020, it was reported that he was preparing for a second solo album and participated in various aspects of the production process.
 SM Entertainment later confirmed the statement and announced the release of Baekhyun's second EP in late May.
 On May 6, the album's title and release date were announced.

 SM Entertainment began releasing teasers and mood-sampler videos on May 12 through Exo's official social media accounts.
 On May 13, the album's notable producers were revealed, consisting of South Korean producer Kenzie, and American producers Mike Daley, Omega Deez and Colde.

 The album and its title track's music video were released on May 25 at 6PM KST both digitally and physically.
 On May 29, the live video for "Love Again" was released on YouTube via the SM Station channel.